Table Of Contents

 Under time-of-use programs, electricity rates fluctuate based on projected demand.
 Typically, off-peak hours, such as during the night when activity and electric demand are lower, offer significantly cheaper electricity rates and some utility programs also have seasonal schedules with lower rates during the winter.

-For example, Appalachian Power Company customers on the Schedule PEV – Experimental can lock-in lower rates charging by plugging in their electric car between 8 PM and 6 AM.
-During these hours, your rate will be $0.032 cents per kWh during these hours instead of $0.129 cents.
-The only requirement is installing a separate EV meter provided by the utility.
+For example, Appalachian Power Company customers on the Off-Peak Schedule can lock-in lower rates charging by plugging in their electric car between 8 PM and 6 AM.
+During these hours, your rate will be $0.13 per kWh during these hours instead of $0.164.
+Installing a separate EV meter provided by the utility is required.

 Dominion Energy offers both residential time-of-use program and an EV charger rewards incentive.
 Although you can’t combine the two programs, each offers unique savings so reviewing the benefits of the programs can help you determine which will better fit your needs.

-The Dominion Energy demand response program allows customers to earn $40 per year for opting in and granting the utility to remotely control EV charging via a connected charger and potentially interrupt the flow of electricity during peak demand events.
-These events last no more than four hours at a time, and the utility can’t call more than 15 events per month or 45 in a year.
-For reference, there were 27 events in 2023.
+- The Dominion Energy demand response program allows customers to earn $40 per year for opting in and granting the utility to remotely control EV charging via a connected charger and potentially interrupt the flow of electricity during peak demand events.

-Alternatively, Dominion’s time-of-use program offers rates as low as $0.09 per kWh in the summer and $0.12 in the winter, encouraging off-peak electricity use.
+- Alternatively, Dominion’s off-peak plan offers rates as low as $0.12 per kWh in the summer and $0.14 in the winter, encouraging electricity use during nights and weekends.

 Kentucky Utilities, operating as Old Dominion Power in Virginia, offers charging rewards for EV owners.
 By joining this program, customers receive an initial $25 rebate and $5 per month for adhering to a chosen charging schedule.
-Conditions include using a Level 2 ChargePoint or Tesla charger and participating in up to 10 demand response events per year.
+Conditions include using an eligible Level 2 charger and participating in up to 10 demand response events per year.

-The A&N Electric Cooperative’s time-of-use residential program offers significant savings, with on-peak rates of $0.31 per kWh in the summer and $0.16 in the winter.
-Off-peak rates are as low as $0.04 per kWh, providing savings of 75% to 88%.
+The A&N Electric Cooperative’s time-of-use residential EV program offers significant savings, with on-peak rates of $0.40 per kWh in the summer and $0.13 in the winter.
+Super off-peak rates are as low as $0.05 per kWh, providing big savings.

-A&N Electric Cooperative’s commercial customers can benefit from off-peak rates of $0.04 per kWh compared to on-peak rates of $0.32 per kWh in the summer and $0.15 in the winter.
+- A&N Electric Cooperative’s commercial customers can benefit from off-peak rates of $0.05 per kWh compared to on-peak rates of $0.46 per kWh in the summer and $0.19 in the winter under schedule TOU-B-1.

 Public EV Charging Stations in Virginia